-Based on these proportions, Table 6.4 shows the levels of job creation in the San Diego region associated with \$5.1 billion in average annual spending on these energy supply investments between 2021 - 2030.
-As noted above, the highest proportion of spending among the supply side investments is in the fossil fuel area, at \$4.4 billion of the \$5.1 billion total, or about 86 percent of total spending.
+Based on these proportions, we see in Table 6.4 the levels of job creation in the San Diego region associated with \$5.1 billion in average annual spending on these energy supply investments between 2021 - 2030.
+As noted above, the highest proportion of spending among the supply side investments is in the fossil fuel area, at \$4.4 billion of the \$5.1 billion total-i.e. amounting to about 86 percent of total spending.
 Spending on clean renewables totals to an average of \$630 million per year, equal to another 12.3 percent of the total.
-Thus, the spending on fossil fuels and clean renewables together accounts for 98 percent of all spending on the supply side between 2021 - 2030 in the EER model.
+Thus, the spending on fossil fuels and clean renewables together accounts for fully 98 percent of all spending on the supply side between 2021 - 2030 in the EER model.

-&lt;sup>i Our energy supply expenditure "other" category includes electric boilers, hydrogen blend, industrial CO2 capital, other boilers, and steam production.
+i Our energy supply expenditure "other" category includes electric boilers, hydrogen blend, industrial CO2 capital, other boilers, and steam production.